 How to Choose a Career

-It can be difficult to figure out the answer to, “What career should I pursue?”
-When you’re thinking about which role is right for you, ignore all of the job titles you find—they can often be confusing.
-Instead, focus on what you want to get out of a job.
+When you’re thinking about which role is right for you, focus on what you want to get out of a job.
 In Step 1 we wrote about why you wanted to make a transition into a career in tech, and what you wanted to get out of your new job.
 Think about what you wrote again and use that information to help you decide which careers are for you.

-To help you figure out which job is best for you, try this:
+To help you figure out which job in tech is best for you, try this:

 - Write down your main characteristics.
 Do you enjoy technical work, or do you prefer work that requires more interpersonal skills?
 Think about which roles in technology might make the best use of those characteristics.